Seif-Aldin-Yasser/Restful_Booker_API_Testing_Project/README.md

 ### Manual Testing

 - 🔐 Auth: Create token for login
-- 🛏️ Booking: Create, update, retrieve, and delete bookings
+- 🎫: Create, update, retrieve, and delete bookings
 - 🧾 Data validation for booking details
 - ❌ Error handling for missing or invalid data